raymondkiu/sequence-stats/README.md

 If you are not a Python/Perl/C/C++ programmer but a newbie in bioinformatics, and would like to use a Linux-based software with no complex installation/special libraries/dependencies required, this is the right tool for you.
 For small microbial genomes, the efficiency of this software is comparable to Perl/Python-based tools.
 Should generate outcome within a few seconds for each file.

 ## Installation
-No installation required.
-It is awk and grep based.
-Simply download/copy the script and run in Linux environment.
+Simply download the package and run the binary in Unix environment.
+Source code is available in the src directory.

 ## Usage
 Please note that sequence-stats does not handle gzipped inputs.
 Extensions such as .fasta, .fna or .fastq are not required.